mth229/mth229.github.io/calculator.md

 (The latter is an error as the power function has an output type that depends on the power being real, not a specific value of a real.
-For 1/2 the above would clearly be an error, so then for 1/3 `julia` makes this an error.)
+For 1/2 the above would clearly be an error, so then for 1/3 `Julia` makes this an error.)